izumisu/blog/index.md

 After that, I had tried tons of ways just for writing my blog, including:

-- Wordpress on a server
+- Wordpress on server
-- Baota on a server
+- Baota on server
 - Obsidian Publish
-- Nicola blog generator
+- Nicola
-- Hugo blog generator
+- Hugo
 - Notion free web blog
-- Siyuan community one-click publish
+- Siyuan community publish
+- Vimwiki+Server
+- Element.io
+- Mastodon

 Sadly, none of them fits my need.
 I think a blog should be like this:

 1. Simple.
 No comment function, even no picture, just words.
 2. Centralized.
 The tools that I use to write blog could be used to do other jobs, such as writing code or something else.
-3. Edit-friendly.
+3. Editor friendly.
 The editor must be one of the tools I\'m familiar with.
-4. Easy-operate.
+4. Easy to use.
 Could work with git, and easy to upload my cloud virtual host.

+Now, the answer is: Vim+Pandoc+Server.

+I write the blog on *vim*, and use *pandoc* to finish markdown2html, then upload to server, of course I also push it to my git repo.
+The last three things are done by *bash* script.

 ---